Hannah Riddell: The Kaishun Hospital

 Hannah successfully approached influential people such as leaders of the CMS, university professors, industrialists and statesmen, and, later, the imperial family of Japan.
 She created a close circle of supporters such as Grace Nott, one of the five missionaries who had come to Japan with her, and Professors Honda and Kanazawa.
 Founding a hospital was an extremely difficult task, but Kaishun Hospital (known in English as the Kumamoto Hospital of the Resurrection of Hope) was opened on 12 November 1895.
 Negotiations with the CMS were laborious, but in 1900 Hannah won control of the hospital, simultaneously quitting the CMS.
 She devoted the rest of her life to fund-raising for the hospital.
 Professors Honda and Kanazawa helped with obtaining the land for it.

 The start of the Russo-Japanese War in 1904 brought a great financial crisis.
 English donors, fearing trouble because of the fleet of Russian warships approaching Japan, immediately stopped sending money to Japan.
 However, Marquis Okuma, who had donated many cherry and maple trees for the grounds of the hospital, joined with Viscount Shibusawa to invite many officials and prominent persons to the Bankers' Club in Tokyo to listen to Hannah Riddell's appeal.
 At the meeting Professor Kanazawa spoke for Riddell to the effect that Kaishun Hospital was a good hospital worth supporting, since Riddell was independent of the CMS.
 As a direct effect of the meeting Riddell's financial troubles ended.

 Japan's first leprosy prevention law was promulgated in 1907.
 In 1914 Riddell wrote in a long letter to Marquis Okuma: "I think the expenses of the government policy would not cost more than a single gunboat and the yearly expenses could well be met by a tax of about one sen (one hundredth of one yen) on every person in the land.
 The gain to Japan and to the humanity would be immeasurable."

+In 1896, Riddell's niece Ada Wright joined her aunt to carry out medical missionary work.
+After Riddell's death in 1932 Wright became the director of the Kaishun Hospital.
+The ashes of both Riddell and Wright were buried in the hospital grounds.